About the Funeral Cost & Burial Expense Analyzer

 A note on scale

 FuneralCostAnalyzer is deliberately hands-free.
 Paul is the sole operator and writes, edits, and maintains the site alongside other work.
-That means you will get carefully researched content and honest corrections — but not personalized funeral-planning consultations, phone support, grief counseling, or help arranging services for a loved one.
+That means you will get carefully researched content and honest corrections — plus tools like a final expenses calculator to understand final expenses and funding options, including that many seniors use life insurance for funeral expenses — but not personalized funeral-planning consultations, phone support, grief counseling, or help arranging services for a loved one.
+Total planning should also account for a memorial service, reception, or other ceremony beyond the core funeral quote, and for disposition-specific add-ons: compared with cremation, where an urn for the remains commonly adds about $200 to $500, a traditional burial can add grave plots, tombstones, and a burial vault, with that vault pushing the national median to about $9,995.
 Those jobs are better handled by licensed funeral directors, nonprofit affiliates of the Funeral Consumers Alliance, and licensed professionals in your state.

 Contact